 I come from a long line of bakers who emigrated from Eastern Europe way back in 1890-something.
 They didn’t come here with much, but they did bring some treasured heirloom family recipes that I am slowly recreating gluten-free.
 No recipe left behind is our Canteen motto.

-Neighbors and Awesome’s co-workers count on us to supply them with the overflow of freshly baked treats – and not one of them can guess that those confections are gluten-free.
+Neighbors and Tim’s co-workers count on us to supply them with the overflow of freshly baked treats – and not one of them can guess that those confections are gluten-free.
 And in a fair and balanced baking world, I strive to make sure the resident

 Penguins Boston Terriers, Lulu & Phoebe who are also eating gluten-free, get their share of homemade treats.
 Covered in gluten-free flour dust, I can usually be found in the kitchen wielding some sort of spatula.